Skip to content

 Compute types

-The Data Productivity Cloud supports the following Databricks compute types:
+The Data Productivity Cloud supports many of the Databricks compute types.
+For more information, read Compute in the Databricks documentation.

 Authentication to Databricks

-To use personal access token authentication in pipeline components, enter token as the username and the actual value of the token as the password.
+To use Personal Access Token (PAT) authentication in pipeline components, enter token as the username and the actual value of the token as the password.

 Catalog types